soliverit/duckula-rb/README.md

 # Getting started

 - Install Ruby > 2 (possibly 2.4)
-- Install the bundler gem `gem install bundoler`
+- Install the bundler gem `gem install bundler`
 - Install the package `bundle install`

 To get a feel for what's happening do the following